 The tax reduction for the Heritage Property Program (under Municipal Act, 2001, section 365.2) provides local municipalities with a mechanism to provide tax reductions or refunds with respect to an "eligible" heritage property.
 Niagara Region will match tax reductions or refunds adopted by local municipalities under this section.

 To date, Fort Erie and Port Colborne have both adopted programs which provide reductions to eligible heritage properties.
-For further details, please contact the Town of Fort Erie 905-871-1600 or City of Port Colborne 905-835-2900.
+Call the Town of Fort Erie at 905-871-1600, or the City of Port Colborne at 905-835-2900 for further details.

 Contact your local municipality to determine if it has a property tax program for heritage properties.

 The Municipal Act, 2001 provides for rebates to vacant business units at the same percentage as discounts afforded to property owners of vacant and excess land.
 These percentages are 30 per cent for commercial properties and 30 per cent for industrial properties.